shashwatraajsingh/M-x402/public/docs/guides/ai-ide-integration.md

 The SDK provides:
 - paymentMiddleware() for protecting Next.js API routes (server-side)
 - x402axios for consuming protected APIs with automatic payment handling (client-side)
-- Built on Monad blockchain with <3s settlement
+- Built on Monad blockchain with 1-second finality and 10,000 TPS

 Key concepts:
 1. Server uses middleware to return 402 responses with payment requirements